 listed on the USGS GNIS.
 Cascade Falls are commonly named.

-A local group, known as the Grasse River Heritage "is a group
+A local group, known as the Grasse River Heritage has been formed.

-of Canton citizens dedicated to working with the Canton
+This "is a group of Canton citizens dedicated to working with

-community and local, state, and federal agencies to improve the
+the Canton community and local, state, and federal agencies to improve

-many plaques, signs and posters in Canton Island Park, which is
+of many plaques, signs and posters in this pleasant little park

 a number of benches to rest as you stroll around the short, very

-nicely maintained trail.
-Great views of both falls are
+nicely maintained area which provides great views of both falls.